 A.Word.A.Daywith Anu Garg

 noun: The back part of the head or skull.

 From Latin occipit, from oc- (against) + caput (head).
 Earliest documented use: 1398.
 The human head has 29 bones.

 And his reverend occiput.

 Grit your molars and do your dut.,

 Ogden Nash; Invocation; 1931.

-Opening para of Ogden Nash’s 1931 poem on Sen. Reed Smoot whose anti-porn stance led to a newspaper headline “Smoot Smites Smut”.
+Note: This is the opening stanza of Ogden Nash’s poem on Senator Reed Smoot of Utah whose anti-porn stance led to a newspaper headline “Smoot Smites Smut”.

 See more usage examples of occiput in Vocabulary.com’s dictionary.

 A THOUGHT FOR TODAY:When an individual is protesting society's refusal to acknowledge his dignity as a human being, his very act of protest confers dignity on him. -Bayard Rustin, civil rights activist (17 Mar 1912-1987)